-Dee-Jay's second GI Joe uniform is similar to his first.
-It includes a white long sleeved shirt and a pair of gray trousers, both beneath a cyan and gold harness, cyan leather boots and gloves, white knee pads, a golden belt, and a white helmet with a golden visor attached.
+Dee-Jay's GI Joe uniform is... unconventional, to say the least.
+It includes a dark green long sleeved shirt and a pair of blue-green trousers, both beneath a white harness, white leather boots and gloves, gray knee pads, a white belt, and a white helmet with a silver visor attached.

-Thomas is a confident and loquacious individual.
-He enjoys working with electronics of any sort, particularly if he can coax an infectious beat out of it.
-He's good under pressure however, and can fix just about anything electronic, even when the bad guys are firing full auto at him!
+Dee-Jay is a confident and loquacious individual.
+He enjoys working with electronics of any sort, particularly if he can coax an infectious beat out of them.
+He's good under pressure, however, and can fix just about anything electronic - even when under heavy fire from the bad guys!

 Occupation: radio telephone operator, infantry

 Legal Status: citizen of the United States with no known criminal record, legally deceased